-The parties identified to the Board that the evidence and arguments to be presented in respect of the hearing on the subject property would also be applicable to two hearings scheduled for October 5 and 6, 2011.
+The parties identified to the Board that the evidence and arguments to be presented in respect of the subject property would be the same as had been presented at a hearing on October 5, 2011 when the Composite Assessment Review Board agreed that the evidence and argument would be carried forward.
+The subject property is one of those properties included in that decision of the CARB.
 Both parties have utilized the Income Approach to Value (IAV) for the purposes of arriving at market value for assessment purposes.
-It was agreed that the three hearings, including the subject, included a determination and application of a capitalization rate (cap rate) within the respective valuation positions.
+It was agreed that the hearings, included a determination and application of a capitalization rate (cap rate) within the respective valuation positions.
 The parties purposed to progress their respective cap rate evidence and arguments before the Board once and then, in the interests of succinctness, ask the Board to carry forward said evidence and arguments' to the two other properties scheduled for October 5 and 6, 2011.
 It was accepted that the Board's findings and decision regarding the cap rate issue would therefore be common to all properties.
 The Board found this to be an appropriate approach to the matters at hand.